zeerorg/exercism-test-runner/README.md

 ## How to build:
 1. Run `build_test_images.sh` it essential builds all images for test environment.
 2. `go build` and `go run` next should run the server.
-3. Visit `localhost:8000` to see if you get a `404 page not found` message.
+3. Visit `localhost:8000` to see if you get a `Exercism test server is running` message.

 ## Next steps:
 1. Setting up a test environment is the top priority.